Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

-Hyperventilation is when your breathing is faster than normal.
+Hyperventilation is breathing that is faster than normal.
 This fast breathing may cause you to also have other symptoms.
 Hyperventilation may be caused by anxiety, stress, or panic.
 Other causes include medicines, imbalances in the chemicals in your body, and too much caffeine.

 - Your symptoms do not get better, or they get worse.